dddrrreee/cs140e-20win/labs/2-bootloader/README.md

 ability to use `putk` from your bootloader code.
 This makes debugging wildly easier.
 (Embarrassingly, I only realized the trick to allow easy printing this past week, the surgery that ensued is why the lab is late.)
-Without the ability to have output, all bugs lead to: "my pi isn't responding," which is difficult function to invert back to root cause.
+Without output, all bugs lead to: "my pi isn't responding," which is difficult function to invert back to root cause.

 I would use `putk` judiciously as you incrementally develop the code so